sadanandwargad/libraby_management/README.md

         6. Delete a book.
 ________________________________________________________________________________________________________________________

-base app
+base app:

     This is our main app where we will write our library system's main logic.
 It comprises of 2 models:

         User - Custome user model for storing email as username & password  of admin user Book - for storing name , Author ,category of a book & connecting to the admin

+Django rest api:
+    2 apis for :
+        1.get all books records

+        2.get single book record